mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 When you cast this spell, and on each of your turns for the spell's duration if you use a Magic action, all creatures cursed by this spell that can hear you take 5d6 Necrotic damage.

-**At Higher Levels.** When you cast this spell at level 6 or higher, creatures cursed by this spell take an additional 1d6 Necrotic damage for each additional spell level.
+_**Using a Higher-Level Spell Slot.**_ When you cast this spell at level 6 or higher, creatures cursed by this spell take an additional 1d6 Necrotic damage for each additional spell level.

 ### _Minute Minuet_